 WAUCHULA, FL. — The Center for Great Apes animal sanctuary today announced the receipt of one of its largest donations in history, given by the Big Ass Fan Company.
-Valued at over $16,000, the donation of 11 overhead and vertical Big Ass Solutions will replace malfunctioning and broken fans throughout the complex, helping address the Center’s struggle to keep its residents cool in the Florida heat.
+Valued at over $16,000, the donation of 11 overhead and vertical Big Ass Fans will replace malfunctioning and broken fans throughout the complex, helping address the Center’s struggle to keep its residents cool in the Florida heat.

 “We are so grateful to Big Ass Fans for their incredible donation to help keep our orangutan and chimpanzee residents cool and comfortable during our hot Florida summers,” said Patti Ragan, founding director of the Center for Great Apes.